merlinkv/ZX_Dandanator_MTD/README.md

 Original Design by Dandare, mad3001 and OverClk

-ZX Dandanator MTD PCB design by MerlinKV
+ZX Dandanator MTD (TH) PCB's design by MerlinKV

 This project is a mix of the ZX Dandanator Mini! & the Multiply add-on.